Methods of Payment

 Local banks operate in both local currency and dollar-based accounts.
 While most suppliers are paid through wire transfers to their domicile bank accounts, many investors eventually open a local account at one of the main local commercial banks.

 Starting in 2018, the Rwandan Central Bank fixed a capital requirement of twenty billion Rwanda Francs ($5.8 million) for commercial banks.
-Capital reserve requirements were four percent in September 2023 and the loan rate was 7.5 percent.
+Capital reserve requirements were 4% in September 2023, and the loan rate was 7.5%.
 All commercial banks have international correspondent banks operating in major cities of the world.
 ATMs are available but more limited than in the United States.
 Commercial banks are authorized to provide loans in foreign currency.

 Foreign Exchange Controls

 There are no legal restrictions on capital transfers in and out of Rwanda.
 Investors can obtain foreign exchange and make transfers at any authorized bank in order to repatriate profits and dividends and make payments for imports and services.
 However, some investors have reported problems with their ability to perform currency transactions.
 The National Bank of Rwanda holds daily foreign exchange sales freely accessed by commercial banks.
-Bureaucratic hurdles continue to cause delays in processing and effecting transfers.
-Although there is generally no difficulty obtaining foreign exchange in Rwanda, some investors reported temporary, severe foreign exchange shortages and delays in hard currency payments by the government for goods and services that can be delayed by months.
+Bureaucratic hurdles cause delays in processing and affect transfers, though they are less severe than in previous years.
+Although there is generally no difficulty obtaining foreign exchange in Rwanda, some investors reported temporary, severe foreign exchange shortages and delays in hard currency payments by the government for goods and services that can be significantly delayed.
 Foreign exchange shortages are partly driven by the country’s trade deficit, which creates instability in the domestic currency market.

 Most of the larger commercial banks in Kigali maintain correspondent relations with reputable U.S. banks, such as Citi.
 There is no U.S Exim country limitation for Rwanda.
 Both the public and private sectors are eligible.